 Gitanjali Rao, 16

+EUGENE GOLOGURSKY—GETTY IMAGES FOR 3MGitanjali’s schedule got even busier after she was named the 2020 TIME Kid of the Year.
+As a TFK Kid Reporter, she guest-edited our 2020 best-inventions list.
+She continues to hold innovation workshops in partnership with global organizations.
 The workshops “have reached 53,000 students across 27 countries,” Gitanjali told TFK.
 She also partnered with UNICEF on Kindly, her anti-cyberbullying service.
 Kindly will soon be available around the world.

-“I am continuing to work on finding parasitic contaminants in water.”
+“On the research front,” Gitanjali says, “I am continuing to work on finding parasitic contaminants in water.”
+She’s also an intern with the Colorado Department of Law.

 Tyler Gordon, 15

-In December 2020, Tyler’s portrait of LeBron James appeared on TIME’s “Athlete of the Year” cover.
+QUANG LEIn December 2020, Tyler’s portrait of LeBron James appeared on TIME’s “Athlete of the Year” cover.
 Tyler has worked with brands such as Disney, Foot Locker, and T-Mobile.
 And in September 2021, he published a book of his paintings called We Can: Portraits of Power.
 He’s planning a second book.
 Tyler is also exploring the fashion world—he’s thinking about starting a clothing line.

 As a TFK Kid Reporter, Tyler wrote about having talked to Kamala Harris in November 2020.
 Harris, who had just been elected vice president of the United States, reached out after a video of him painting her portrait went viral.
 “I couldn’t believe I was actually talking to Kamala Harris,” he wrote.